mingyyy/backtesting/README.md

 |100|700|
 |100|1,400|

-Each file contains pseudo historical stock prices generated from Merton's Jump SDE model, with a 6 digits ticker, from year 1900 to 2019, across 12 sectors.
+Each file contains pseudo daily historical stock prices generated from Merton's jump diffusion model, with a 6-digit ticker, from year 1900 to 2019, across 12 sectors.

 **Why csv files?**
 Since MS Excel is [arguably the most important computer program in workplace around](https://www.investopedia.com/articles/personal-finance/032415/importance-excel-business.asp) the world,